 A message from your Superintendent…

-Schools Open August 16 – Pardon Our Mess!
+Construction Projects – Pardon Our Mess!

 Grateful to our Community

 As a district, we are grateful to the broad community for investing in this and future generations of students by supporting the 2016 Bond and Mill Levy Override elections.
-The excitement can be seen in staff and students with each new project that begins.
+The excitement can be seen in staff and students with each project proceeds.
 Through the Mill Levy Override, the district is able to offer new programs, including art at the elementary level, additional electives at the secondary level, and additional intervention and support services for students at all levels.

 In Need of Volunteers